husseinMohamed7/myStockMonitor/README.md

 ---
 ## Notes

--   This is a private project for personal financial tracking and technical development.
+-   This is a project for personal financial tracking and technical development.
 -   Data is real but will remain private.
 Shared files (if any) are anonymized or simulated.
 -   The project is under continuous development and refactoring.